LockdownRP-PZ/Rulebook/README.md

 ### 3.3 Do not steal an overwhelming amount.

-- You may only steal 30 units of encumbrance total per theif, up to a maximum of three thieves.
+- You may only steal up to 30 weight units per theft and per thief.
+- Up to three affiliated thieves (each controlled by a different player) may steal items during the same theft.

 ### 3.4 Do not steal vehicles.